adityagarg797/DOER-Search/README.markdown

 HOW TO SETUP
 ----

-1. The files for the search engine are in the directory 'doer-search-engine' along with a separate setup documentation.
+1. The files for the search engine are in the directory 'Crawler and Elasticsearch' along with a separate setup documentation.

 2. The files for the search web application are in the directory called 'web-app' along with the setup documetation in a separate README.